 Probe for any additional clarification

 [IF NO STRATEGIES WERE PROVIDED IN ARCHIVAL DATA, ASK] How was diversity considered in the selection of individuals who received continuing education benefits from this grant project?
-[7-1]
+[Map to Research Question 7-1]

 [IF STRATEGIES WERE PROVIDED IN ARCHIVAL DATA, ASK] You previously reported you used <<enter strategies>> to select a diverse group of individuals to receive the continuing education benefits from this grant program.
 Is this correct?
 Are there any additional strategies you used?